 As a cut flower, “standard” tulips are great for several reasons:

-- In addition to great bold single colors, there are some gorgeous bi-color tulips with fabulous color combinations (like red & yellow or orange & red)
+- In addition to great bold single colors, there are some gorgeous bi-color tulips with fabulous color combinations (like red & yellow or orange & red).

-- “Standard” tulips generally tend to be relatively inexpensive
+- “Standard” tulips generally tend to be relatively inexpensive and are widely available.

 What makes parrots different from “standard” tulips: